-As an Archlinux user I use Excel via freeRDP from a work PC on my LAN.
+As a fluffy Archlinux user I use Excel via freeRDP from a work PC on my LAN.
 This is a recent development, I’ve never used Excel before.
 Of course I’ve long been in awe of Joel Spolsky and Martin Shkreli’s impressive excel analytical skills.

 Inspired by @edent’s blog and … a Tiktok series by @acouplecents’s 1 2 3 4 short videos.